An Introduction to Geometric Topology

-Now the reader may check that $\mu$ and $\eta$ subdivide the surface into hexagons (or a single square when $g=1$) hence in particular they are in minimal position (there are no bigons).
+The curves $\mu$ and $\eta$ are in minimal position because there are no bigons.
 The images $\varphi(\mu)$ and $\varphi(\eta)$ are also in minimal position because $\varphi$ is a diffeomorphism.
 By Proposition \ref{minimale:unica:prop} the supports $\mu \cup \eta$ and $\varphi(\mu\cup \eta)$ are ambiently isotopic, so we may suppose that they coincide.

 The graph $\mu\cup \eta$ is made of vertices (the intersections $\mu\cap \eta$) and edges.
-The components of $\mu$ and $\eta$ are pairwise non-homotopic, hence $\varphi$ sends necessarily every component to itself, and it does so orientation-preservingly by Proposition \ref{no:inverso:prop}.
+The components of $\mu$ and $\eta$ are pairwise non-homotopic simple closed curves, hence $\varphi$ sends necessarily every component to itself, and it does so orientation-preservingly by Proposition \ref{no:inverso:prop}.
 This implies easily that vertices and edges are sent to themselves by $\varphi$.
 Hence $\varphi=\id$ on vertices and after an isotopy we may suppose that $\varphi=\id$ on edges too.

 After an isotopy we may also suppose that $\varphi = \id$ on a regular neighbourhood $U$ of $\mu\cup\eta$, obtained by thickening the cellularisation of $\mu\cup\eta$ to a handle decomposition with 0- and 1-handles.
 The complement of $U$ consists of discs (the hexagons).
 Consider one such disc $D$, enlarged a bit so that $\partial D \subset \interior U$.
 The map $\varphi$ sends $D$ to itself and is the identity on a collar of $\partial D$.
 By Theorem \ref{Smale:teo} and Remark \ref{Smale:collar:rem} there is an isotopy connecting $\varphi$ to $\id$ on every such disc $D$ that fixes pointwise this collar, so we can extend it constantly on the rest of $U$ and get a global isotopy on $S_g$ connecting $\varphi$ and $\id$. \end{proof}